hashicorp/vault/website/source/docs/internals/architecture.html.md

 Once authenticated, requests are made providing the client token.
 The token is used to verify the client is authorized and to load the relevant policies.
 The policies are used to authorize the client request.
-The request is then routed to the secret backend, which is processed depending on the type of backend.
+The request is then routed to the secrets engine, which is processed depending on the type of backend.
 If the backend returns a secret, the core registers it with the expiration manager and attaches a lease ID.
 The lease ID is used by clients to renew or revoke their secret.
 If a client allows the